Hungerford Clinard Kindergarten Challenge

 The Hungerford-Clinard Kindergarten Challenge is an education fund that focuses on building a kindergarten in rural Vietnam for the C'Tu ethnic minority.

 The following was a three-week research and design project for an advanced graphic design course at the University of Maryland.
+In this project, I worked on an app, webpage, and mobile version of a webpage.

 The fund is supported by a larger donation fund "Children of Vietnam".
 However, the Kindergarten Challenge itself does not have its own website or app.
 While Children of Vietnam's site has a section dedicated to just this challenge, it is difficult to navigate to that page.
 In addition, there is no way for donors to only donate to the Kindergarten Challenge.
 This leaves a lack of information about the overall education fund, hindering people from actually donating towards it.
 Moreover, there is no donate to that challenge.
 Donors can only send in money through donations to Children of Vietnam, which support the Kindergarten Challenge.